roertbb/casspoll/README.md

 functionalities:

-- single-choice pools
+- single-choice polls
-- multiple-choice pools
+- multiple-choice polls
 - other types of voting than majority of votes